-The respondent – “A” – left Bosnia around July 1st with a group of 15 people from Pakistan, Bangladesh, Iraq and Afghanistan.
+The respondent left Bosnia around July 1st with a group of 15 people from Pakistan, Bangladesh, Iraq and Afghanistan.
 On the morning of 15th July 2020, they crossed the Italian border.

 Upon crossing the border into Italian territory, the group split up into smaller groups to avoid being captured.
-A. with 4 other Pakistanis, including 2 minors of about 14-15 years old, went to the city center of Trieste.
+The respondent, along with 4 others from Pakistan, including 2 minors of about 14-15 years old, went to the city center of Trieste.
 When they reached Piazza della Libertà (by the central train station) they sat on the benches to rest.
 They were approached by 3 volunteers, two females and one male, from Linnea d’Ombra.
-The volunteers dressed up their wounds and injuries.
+The volunteers dressed their wounds and injuries.

-The police officers were speaking in “bad English” mixing in some Italian words, resulting in limited comprehension by the interview subject.
+The police officers were speaking in “bad English” mixing in some Italian words, resulting in limited comprehension by the respondent.
 After the questioning they were told to get in the van to go to camp.

 Other officers performed body-searches and confiscated their phones, which had dead batteries.
 After the search they asked for their phones back and the officers said they will give them back in camp (which never happened).
 They asked if they can contact their friends or family but this request was denied.